 There are four different card types, specified in the description of each.
 Once their cost is paid for, they enter the play space:

 - Units – Cards that will deploy troops or creatures (usually in the spawn row) to fight for the player, and gather Mana.

 - Fortifications – Cards that create environment structures on the Frontlines.
 Fortifications will not move after placed and do not block either player’s movement, unless it is a WALL.

 - Spells – Cards used for direct damage, debuffs, buffs, and upgrades to existing units and strongholds.

-When a unit is first deployed, it suffers from summoning sickness and cannot perform any actions (unless it has the Rush ability).
-Units that do not have summoning sickness may be “activated” one at a time to move forward and initiate attacks.
+When a unit is first deployed, it suffers from summoning sickness and cannot perform any actions (unless it has the RUSH ability).
+Units without summoning sickness may be activated one at a time to move forward and initiate attacks.
 Whether the unit attacks or moves forward is based on the state of the grid space in the next row:

 - If the space in front of this unit is open, it will move into that empty space.

 - If this move places the unit directly in front of an enemy unit combat is initiated.